An Official Website of the Commonwealth of Kentucky

-Each camp hosts approximately 200 campers per week.
+For the 2021 camp season, the camp capacity has been reduced to 50%.
+With the 50% reduction, each camp will host approximately 100 campers per week.
 Camp weeks are co-educational, with nine Monday-Friday camp sessions each summer.
-Approximately 5,000 campers attend our camps each summer.
-Camper lodging is in air-conditioned cabins, each with a capacity of 25-30 campers and 1-2 counselors.
+Camper lodging is in air-conditioned cabins, with a reduced capacity of 12-15 campers and 1-2 counselors.

 We do our best to make sure the campers are under constant supervision.
 There are times when that is not always possible.
 For example, if the counselor in the cabin goes to the bathroom, the cabin will be unsupervised for a few minutes; while the campers are walking to and from their cabin for an activity (such as swimming), they will not be under direct supervision.